مجله دانشکده پزشکی اصفهان

 1 Department of Cardiovascular Surgery, Isfahan University of Medical Sciences, Isfahan, Iran

-2 Medical Student, School of Medicine, Isfahan University of Medical Sciences, Isfahan, Iran.
+2 Associate Professor of Cardiovascular Surgery, Isfahan University of Medical Sciences, Isfahan, Iran

 چکیده English